Tancredo Neves: State legislator and federal minister

 Feeling pressured by the international conjuncture dictated by the imminent victory of the allies during World War II, and susceptible to internal pressure and contestation, President Getúlio Vargas cranked up a stratagem to liberate the New State.
 With that, the political framework that had been erected under auspicious democrats saw a new political college emerge.

 On 8 April 1945, the Social Democratic Party (PSD) was created in Minas Gerais and was controlled by Benedito Valadares, who had been nominated as federal intervener of Minas Gerais on 15 December 1933.
 He governed until Getúlio Vargas was deposed on 29 October 1945.
 His fall opened way to the elections for president of the republic and for members of the National Constituent Assembly on 2 December of the same year.
 The Assembly proclaimed the new Constitution on 18 September 1946.
 Once the Constitution was in force, there were elections for state governor and members of the National Congress and state legislature in January 1947.

-Neves was elected Minas Gerais' state representative by Benedito Valadare's PSD, and was designated as one of the spokesmen of the state Constitution of Minas Gerais.
-Once his work with the Constituent Assembly was over, he assumed leadership of the Social Democratic Party workbench and led the opposition to Milton Campos' government.
+Neves was elected Minas Gerais's state representative by Benedito Valadare's PSD, and was designated as one of the spokesmen of the state Constitution of Minas Gerais.
+Once his work with the Constituent Assembly was over, he assumed leadership of the Social Democratic Party workbench and led the opposition to Milton Campos's government.
 Milton Campos was part of the National Democratic Union (UDN), which had reached the Liberty Palace after a split in the PSD of Minas Gerais.
 Due to a fire in the building of the old Legislative Assembly of Minas Gerais, very few documents of that Constituent Assembly were left intact.

 He was elected congressman in 1950, and Juscelino Kubitschek was elected Governor of Minas Gerais, defeating situationist Gabriel Passos.
 In 1953, Kubitschek and Vargas agreed to appoint Neves minister of justice of Minas Gerais, a post which had to be filled by a delegate of the PSD of Minas Gerais.
 Neves left the parliamentary seat and began to serve as Minister of Justice on 26 June 1953.
 During his office, two laws were sanctioned, the Law 2.083 (the "Press Law") in 1953 and Law 2.252 on statutory rape.

-As Minister of Justice during Vargas' administration, Neves offered to take on the Cabinet of War, which was responsible for arresting rebel military and to head the democratic resistance.
+As Minister of Justice during Vargas's administration, Neves offered to take on the Cabinet of War, which was responsible for arresting rebel military and to head the democratic resistance.